 So what is this movie about?
 It’s a movie about bureaucrats trapping unsuspecting young people on camera and figuring out creative ways to kill them for human sacrifice so they can appease ancient gods, and if they can’t succeed, then the ancient gods will take over Earth again.
 Meanwhile the thrust of the plot deals with these young people figuring out that they aren’t in an actual horror movie, but in a weird controlled environment that is deeply akin to a movie set and are continually fighting a series of horror tropes attacking them.

-This movie from Mexican filmmaker, Carlos Reygadas, is a visual puzzle about rural life.
+This movie by Mexican filmmaker, Carlos Reygadas, is a visual puzzle about rural life.
 The movie is bizarre, non-linear, beautiful, violent and allegorical.
 Like so many surreal films, many viewers and critics alike call it self-indulgent.
 Though the heap of images in this film carry an undoubtedly lyrical pitch that any fan of surrealist cinema will appreciate.
-In defening his idiosyncratic non-narrative structure, Reygadas says:
+In defending his idiosyncratic non-narrative structure, Reygadas says:

 We are used to knowing exactly what’s going on when we are watching something, which is very strange because in life it is precisely the opposite.
 Most of the time in life we are living through things and don’t know what they mean at the time, except at a very superficial level.
 It is only later they become important, or take on a particular relevance.